 Maximizing Your Quality Time This Holiday Season

 Holidays are a great time to talk about the past – the traditions, the fun, and the stories that were told every year.
 For individuals who have dementia, it’s sometimes best to discuss the past because they have a greater chance of remembering it.
 When you’re a family member in that situation, it’s completely normal to grieve the loss of the recent past, but by talking about events in the further past, you can make your time with them in the present meaningful, too.

-Attend the Party, if it’s recommended – most assisted living communities and skilled nursing facilities hold a holiday party.
+Most assisted living communities and skilled nursing facilities hold a holiday party.
 When these communities throw a party, they go all out.
 There’s usually a huge meal prepared for the residents and their families, bands, carolers, tons of decorations, and really excited staff!
 When we hosted our holiday party, we created areas where families could gather in more private settings if their loved one didn’t do well in large crowds.
 We also had family style dining where multiple families could gather and get to know one another.
 You can see what some communities are doing by checking out this article.